 How to choose the best kids' tablet for your child

 When it comes to buying the best tablet for kids, what you're looking for is going to be different compared to when you're buying your own tablet.
-Raw power matters less than good parental controls and long battery life, and exterior design doesn’t matter when it's going to spend all its time in a protective case, covered in crumbs.
+Raw power matters less than good parental controls and long battery life, and exterior design doesn’t matter so much when it's going to spend all its time covered in crumbs.

 We'd also recommend thinking about what your child is likely to want in a year from now, not just today: a child that's quite happy with Peppa Pig clips now may well be a proficient platform gamer just months later.
 We therefore think it wise to buy a tablet for the age your child will be in one to two years time.